writethedocs/www/docs/conf/na/2017/cfp.rst

 We tend to avoid talks about specific tools, no matter how awesome they are.

 If you already have an idea for what you'd like to speak about, awesome!
 Pitch it to us!

-If you need some inspiration, below is a handful of example topics we'd love to hear about.
-Don't feel limited to these topics *at all*.
-They're just here to get your synapses firing.

-- Managing your documentation contributors and/or publishing workflows
-- Standardizing on existing toolsets versus rolling your own
-- Thinking about information architecture in your docs, be they modest or vast
-- Contributing back to the open source tools ecosystem
-- Improving your writing, whether you're talking mechanics or philosophical approach
-- Moving beyond gramatically-correct as a baseline
-- Measuring, analysying, reporting and optimizing documentation sets
-- Creating video, in-app, wearable or other types documentation

 Need some more examples?
 Check out our previous abstracts for some ideas: